dmgrogers/dmgrogers.github.io/index.md

 layout: default
 title: Testing...
 ---

-# Welcome!
+Welcome!

-This blog is currently under construction.
+===

+This site contains a very brief "About me" section, several portfolio items, and a series of potential (not yet actual) blog posts.

+Enjoy!